pimotte/nomic/README.md

 A **Nomic representation** is a set of Nomic game states, one of which is designated as current.

-A **Nomic game state transition** is method within a Nomic representation to designate a Nomic game state which is not current, as current.
+A **Nomic game state transition** is a method within a Nomic representation to designate a Nomic game state which is not current, as current.
 Such a transition is called **valid** if it is permitted by the current Nomic game state before the transition.